 A customer will receive a No-Show Infraction if the operator arrives within the pickup window and the customer fails to board the Metro Call‑A‑Ride van within five (5) minutes.
 The pickup window is the 15 minute period before and after the scheduled pickup time.

 A No-Show Infraction occurs when:

-Additionally, while cancellations are accepted anytime, cancellation of a scheduled trip made less than three hours before the trip will be considered a No-Show Infraction.
+Additionally, while cancellations are accepted anytime, cancellation of a scheduled trip made less than two hours before the trip will be considered a No-Show Infraction.

 Metro Call‑A‑Ride will review the riding history of any customer who has received a Final Warning Letter with three (3) or more confirmed No-Show Infractions in any given 30-day period.

-If the customer’s infractions reach an excessive level, Metro Call‑A‑Ride will suspend their service for a period of one (1) week.
-Excessive is defined as three (3) times the system average for No-Show Infractions during a 30-day period after being reviewed.
+If a customer receives three (3) confirmed No-Show Infractions AND the number of confirmed No-Show Infractions is more than 10% of the number of trips reserved during a 30-day period, Metro Call‑A‑Ride will suspend their service for a period of one (1) week.
 Written notification will be provided to the customer with the proposed suspension dates along with information about how the appeals process works.
-Customers who repeat this pattern of No-Show Infractions, as explained above, during a consecutive 30-day period will be subject to a two-week suspension.
-The customer has the option to appeal any suspension by following the appeal process described in this brochure.
+Customers who repeat this pattern of No-Show Infractions, as explained above, during a consecutive 30-day period will be subject to a two (2) week suspension.
+The customer has the option to appeal any suspension by following the appeal process described below.

-We continue to encourage you to call and discuss your No-Show Infractions and riding habits with our Customer Service Coordinator at 314-982-1505.
-This person may be able to help avoid being suspended from the service as outlined above.
+We continue to encourage you to call and discuss your No-Show Infractions and riding habits with our Call‑A‑Ride Customer Service Coordinator at 314.982.1505.
+This person may be able to help you avoid being suspended from the service as outlined above.

-The Metro Call‑A‑Ride appeal process is intended to give a paratransit rider who has been denied service the opportunity to have their case heard by an official other than the person making the initial decision.
+The Metro Call‑A‑Ride appeal process is intended to give a customer who has been denied service the opportunity to have their case heard by an official other than the person making the initial decision.